Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 If an institution’s blended learning strategy can be designed to address the needs and dynamics of all three constituencies (institution, faculty, and student) simultaneously, then blended learning can become a powerful force for institutional transformation.

 When properly implemented, blended learning can result in improved student success, satisfaction, and retention.
-For instance, the University of Central Florida has consistently seen such results over the 13 years of their own blended learning initiative.
-Since beginning this initiative, UCF has delivered over 5,030 UCF blended course sections and blended offerings have increased 475%.
-[For a summary of these data, see http://blendedlearningtoolkit.org/about/benefits-of-blended-learning.]
+For instance, the University of Central Florida has consistently seen such results over the 17 years of their own blended learning initiative.
+Since beginning this initiative, as of the end of the 2015-2016 academic year, UCF has delivered 10,941 blended course sections containing 394,962 student registrations and generating 820,492 semester credit hours.

 Designing Blended Learning Courses

 Arguably, we seek to understand blended learning so that we might identify whether it has any benefits to offer us.
 Such affordances are perhaps made most evident by considering the range of approaches to blended learning design.
+McGee and Reis (2012) analyzed 67 “best practices guides” (p.
+9) for blended learning and found that a “loosely articulated design process allows variability and flexibility in the design of blended courses” (p.
+17).
 However, designing any course is an exercise in balancing control and emergence.

 Blended Learning Design as a Controlled Process